 The Regional Council is the regional representative body for SCB membership and drives the strategy for membership recruitment of the Society ensuring diversity, inclusion and equity.
 It represents the affairs of members across geographic regions.
 It will comprise the six Section Presidents (Africa, Asia, Europe, LACA, North America, and Oceania).
 It will support the activities of members in the Sections including those members organized into location-based Chapters through allocation of funds, technical support and other resources.
 Annual workplans will define the priorities for support based on needs of Chapters and Section members.
 Strategic fundraising will be done by the Regional Council to support implementation of annual workplans.

 The Programs Council drives the programmatic direction of the Society.
-It will be comprised of the Societies programmatic groups: i.e Global Programs, Working Groups and Committees (Policy, Training and Education, Awards, Journals, and Conferences) and thematic chapters (see Chapters).
+It will be comprised of the Societies programmatic groups: i.e Global Programs and Working Groups and Task Forces.
 The Programs Council will be the collective voice of these groups and make decisions and recommendations on issues related branding, identity and programmatic direction of the Society.
 It will also determine the governance and oversight for the Programs Fund (see Business Model Summary).
 It will support the activities and interests of the programmatic groups through allocation of funds, technical support, training, convening and networking.
 It may decide to form and deploy Task Forces to work on specific challenges or topics.
 Annual workplans will define the priorities for support based on requests from the programmatic groups.
 Strategic fundraising will be done by the Programs Council to support implementation of annual workplans.

 The Programs Council will set procedure and policies concerning the creation and oversight of existing and new programmatic groups such as global programs, workgroups, task forces etc. It is envisioned that the programmatic groups will have the opportunity to convene, fundraise, hold conferences, propose and create new journals, create policy statements and briefings and many other activities.